A Web of Terror? Internet Could Be Al-Qaida Weapon

 Calif., Police Department began investigating a suspicious pattern of

 surveillance against Silicon Valley computers.
 From the Middle East and

 South Asia, unknown browsers were exploring the digital systems used to

 manage Bay Area utilities and government offices.

-Hsiung, a specialist in high-technology crime, alerted the FBI's San
+Hsiung, a specialist in high-technology crime, alerted the FBI's San Francisco computer-intrusion squad.

 Digital Devices Targeted

 Some of the probes suggested planning for a conventional attack, U.S. officials said.
 But others homed in on a class of digital devices that allow remote control of services such as fire dispatch and of machinery such as pipelines.
 More information about those devices - and how to program them - turned up on al-Qaida computers seized this year, according to law-enforcement and national-security officials.

 Unsettling signs of al-Qaida's aims and skills in cyberspace have led some government experts to conclude that terrorists are at the threshold of using the Internet as a direct instrument of bloodshed.
 The new threat bears little resemblance to familiar financial disruptions by hackers responsible for viruses and worms.
 It comes instead at the meeting points of computers and the physical structures they control.